 To make pour over, you'll need two basic ingredients and some important equipment.

-- Coffee: Use organic, single-origin whole beans that have been recently roasted.
+- Coffee: Use organic, single-origin whole beans that have been roasted within the last 3 weeks.
 Purchase beans from a reputable local roastery if possible.

 - Water: Use filtered water, as it has the right amount of minerals for a good flavor.